Pharmacist

 How long are your shifts and are you on your feet the whole time?

-Asked by jasmine about 12 years ago
+Asked by jasmine over 12 years ago

 Shifts may change from setting to setting, but they're usually at least 8-hour days.
 In retail, being on your feet all day is an occupational hazard.